njh/ruby-mqtt/README.md

 Installing
 ----------

-You may get the latest stable version from Rubyforge.
-Source gems are also available.
+You may get the latest stable version from Rubygems:

     $ gem install mqtt